 Bitcoin mining is integral to the Bitcoin network because it means that the transactions its users make on the network can be verified by other users on the network.
 In other words, it doesn’t need a centralized party, like a bank, to maintain the ledger.
 Since the blockchain’s ledger is distributed across all of the “nodes” in its network, anyone can verify that a transaction has occurred.
 This prevents scammers from making up transactions, as each user has an accurate version of the ledger.

 Bitcoin has a hard-cap of 21 million Bitcoin.
-Once this cap is reached, no more will be produced.
+Once this limit is reached, no more will be produced.
 It’s estimated that the last Bitcoin will be mined in 2140.
+This figure can’t be changed, as it was written into the code by Bitcoin founder Satoshi Nakamoto.

 But the issue with proof of work is that it’s very expensive to pay for all of the mining computers, and it requires a great deal of energy.
 In addition, the mining process itself has become centralized, with mining “pools”—companies who control thousands of miners—controlling the bulk of the network.